usnistgov/OSCAL/docs/content/documentation/schema/overview.md

 This framework is also used to generate converters capable of converting OSCAL content for a given model to another supported format, and to produce the documentation in this section of the website for each OSCAL model as it applies to each format.

 In addition to providing improved control over modeling and documentation, the framework also enables OSCAL to serve the needs of developers who use one or many of the OSCAL formats.
 We hope and expect that developers' experience with different approaches will inform further efforts to unify and consolidate a coherent information model for the OSCAL models.

+### OSCAL Extensions

+OSCAL models are designed to be broadly applicable to a variety of security compliance frameworks and organizational needs.
+Where an organization has unique modeling needs not supported by the core OSCAL syntax, it is possible to extend the syntax to address these requirements.

+Models in OSCAL are organized hierarchically.
+At each level of this hierarchy, OSCAL syntax provides property (JSON: `property` / XML: `prop`) and annotation (`annotation`) objects.
+While these are sometimes used for core OSCAL syntax, they can also be assigned an organizational namespace (`ns`) value, which uniquely identifies the organization creating the extension.

+For any property or annotation identified with the organization's namespace, the organization may use any [NCName](../datatypes/#ncname) value in the property/annotation's `name`.
+This allows the organization to define the containing content as required.
+Organizations are strongly encouraged to publish these extensions to their community of OSCAL tool developers.

+{{% callout %}}IMPORTANT NOTE TO DEVELOPERS
+Tools should always check for the `ns` assignment with properties and annotations.
+When no `ns` the default is `http://csrc.nist.gov/ns/oscal`, which means the annotation or property is assumed to be part of the core OSCAL syntax.

+This is especially import as organizations extending OSCAL may use the same `name` value as in core OSCAL.

+`property[@name='status'][@ns='https://fedramp.gov/ns/oscal']` and `property[@name='status']` are not the same; however, if a tool is only looking for `property[@name='status']`, it will inappropriately find the first property as well as the second.{{% /callout %}}